aimms/function-reference/elementary-computational-operations/string-manipulation-functions/findstring.rst

 		IgnoreWhite   :  0);
 	display _p_pos1, _p_pos2 ;

-will produce the following in the listing file:
+will produce the following in the listing file

 .. code-block:: aimms

     _p_pos1 := 12 ;
     _p_pos2 := 0 ;

-Indicating that the string ``"r t"`` was found, but the string ``"tomorrow"`` was not found.
+indicating that the string ``"r t"`` was found, but the string ``"tomorrow"`` was not found.

 .. seealso::

-    The functions :aimms:func:`FindNthString`, :aimms:func:`RegexSearch`.
+    - The functions :aimms:func:`FindNthString`, :aimms:func:`RegexSearch`.